rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-password.rst

      }
    }

-If the request is successful, Hasura Auth will send a verification SMS to the given mobile number and will return a response with user details.
+If the request is successful, Hasura auth will send a verification SMS to the given mobile number and will return a response with the user details.

 This will not login the user automatically (unlike the ``username`` provider),